-- Physician's Global Assessment (PGA) score greater than or equal to 2 or C-reactive protein (CRP) greater than 10 mg/L. - 4.
-Authorization of 12 months may be granted for treatment of FMF when all of the following criteria are met: - a.
-Member has active disease with flares within the last 6 months. - b.
-C-reactive protein (CRP) greater than 10 mg/L. - c.
-Member has had an inadequate response or intolerance to or has a contraindication to colchicine.
+- Member has had active flares within the last 6 months. - Physician's Global Assessment (PGA) score greater than or equal to 2 or C-reactive protein (CRP) greater than 10 mg/L.

+Authorization of 12 months may be granted for treatment of FMF when all of the following criteria are met:

+- Member has active disease with flares within the last 6 months. - C-reactive protein (CRP) greater than 10 mg/L. - Member has had an inadequate response or intolerance to or has a contraindication to colchicine.

-B. Systemic juvenile idiopathic arthritis (sJIA)
+Systemic Juvenile Idiopathic Arthritis (sJIA)

-- 1. Authorization of 12 months may be granted for members 2 years of age or older who have previously received a biologic indicated for active sJIA. - 2.
-Authorization of 12 months may be granted for members 2 years of age or older for treatment of active sJIA when both of the following criteria are met: - a.
-Member has active systemic features (e.g., fever, evanescent rash, lymphadenopathy, hepatomegaly, splenomegaly, serositis). - b.
-Member has had an inadequate response to non-steroidal anti-inflammatory drugs (NSAIDs) or systemic glucocorticoids.
+Authorization of 12 months may be granted for members 2 years of age or older who have previously received a biologic indicated for active sJIA.

+Authorization of 12 months may be granted for members 2 years of age or older for treatment of active sJIA when the member has active systemic features (e.g., fever, evanescent rash, lymphadenopathy, hepatomegaly, splenomegaly, serositis).

-C. Adult-onset Still's disease (AOSD)
+Adult-Onset Still's Disease (AOSD)

-- 1. Authorization of 12 months may be granted for adult members who have previously received a biologic indicated for active AOSD. - 2.
-Authorization of 12 months may be granted for adult members for treatment of active AOSD when both of the following criteria are met: - a.
-Member has active systemic features (e.g., fever, arthralgia/arthritis, evanescent rash, lymphadenopathy, hepatomegaly, splenomegaly, sore throat). - b.
-Member meets any of the following: - Member has had an inadequate response to a trial of nonsteroidal anti-inflammatory drugs (NSAIDs). - ii.
-Member has had an inadequate response to a trial of corticosteroids. - iii.
-Member has had an inadequate response to a trial of a conventional synthetic drug (e.g., methotrexate).
+Authorization of 12 months may be granted for adult members who have previously received a biologic indicated for active AOSD.

+Authorization of 12 months may be granted for adult members for treatment of active AOSD when both of the following criteria are met:

+- Member has active systemic features (e.g., fever, arthralgia/arthritis, evanescent rash, lymphadenopathy, hepatomegaly, splenomegaly, sore throat). - Member meets any of the following: - Member has had an inadequate response to a trial of non-steroidal anti-inflammatory drugs (NSAIDs). - Member has had an inadequate response to a trial of corticosteroids. - Member has had an inadequate response to a trial of a conventional synthetic drug (e.g., methotrexate).